Montessori Language Approach by Muriel Dwyer

 This is the essential guide to the Montessori approach to language education.
 Dr. Montessori originally developed her method for helping children to learn Italian, a completely phonetic language.
 But it was Muriel Dwyer who used that method to tackle the complexities of non-phonetic languages like English and Swahili.
 Muriel Dwyer was a brilliant AMI Teacher Trainer who worked extensively in both London and Africa (in the Swahili language).

 This short booklet is a thorough and complete update to Ms. Dwyer's classic, "A Key to Writing and Reading for English."
 It emphasizes exploration and conversation as the foundation for literacy while also providing specific exercises adults can do with the children--the keys of the Dwyer/Montessori reading scheme.
-Maitri Learning follows this approach and provides many of the materials Ms. Dwyer specifies in detail in this book.
+Maitri Learning follows this approach and provides many of the materials Ms. Dwyer specifies in detail in this book including:

 APA cite: Dwyer, M.I.
 (2004).
 A path for the exploration of any language leading to writing and reading: As part of the total Montessori approach to the development of language.
 NAMTA Journal, 29(3).